ezeit/MongoDotNetCoreExample/README.md

 # MongoDotNetCoreExample
-Example of Connect MongoDB with ASP.Net Core solution
+Example of how to Connect MongoDB with ASP.Net Core solution

 ## Prerequisite's: